kobjs/federation-docs/_docs/guides/intro-to-graphql.md

   - graphql
 description: Getting started with GraphQL schema
 ---
-## GraphQL terminology
+# Introduction to GraphQL

-The Sony Music GraphQL API represents an architectural and conceptual shift from the GitHub REST API.
-You will likely encounter some new terminology in the SME GraphQL Federation API.
+The Sony Music Federation GraphQL API represents an architectural and conceptual shift from the various SME Web Services and REST API.
+You will likely encounter some new terminology when using the SME Federation GraphQL API.

+*Refer to [GitHub GraphQL API Guides](https://docs.github.com/en/graphql/guides) for to learn more about using GraphQL APIs*

 ## Schema

 A schema defines a GraphQL API's type system.
 It describes the complete set of possible data (objects, fields, relationships, everything) that a client can access.
 Calls from the client are [validated](https://graphql.github. io/learn/validation/) and [executed](https://graphql.github.io/learn/execution/) against the schema.
 A client can find information about the schema via *introspection*.
-A schema resides on the GraphQL API server.
+A schema resides on the SME Federation Gateway server.
 For more information, see "Discovering the GraphQL API"

+*Refer to ToDo SME Schema Design Guides - Using Stereotypes to learn how to use design patterns to create consistency across your schema types.

 ## Field